tirtheshkotkar72/hello-world1/README.md

 # hello-world1

-This repository is for practising the GitHub flow
-And this branch is my first branch outside the main branch of this repository.
+This branch is my first branch outside the main branch of this repository.